 Two girls are given free tickets to a special screening in an isolated movie theater.
-The film, a violent horror movie, exerts a malevolent influence over the theatre patrons, who are transformed – one by bloody one – into a horde of crazed demons.
+The film, a violent horror movie, exerts a malevolent influence over the theatre audience, who are transformed into a horde of crazed demons.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 Bava's best represents the video nasty generation explicitly well.
 A group of movie goers are trapped in a theatre as demons begin to possess them mirroring the events taking place on screen.
 Sure its mostly nonsensical at times and the 80's soundtrack dates it but the film delivers on horror and gore quite well.
 Final twist is no surprise as the demon apocalypse arrives.
 Solid horror entertainment.

 I can't get over it.
 Clearly, it's not a masterpiece of cinema, and obviously not for everyone, but it has everything I want out of a horror movie.
 Camp, tongue-in-cheek gore, legit nightmarish images and landscapes, and a skeleton story that allows it to go to unexpected places.